Phone: +1 416 862 8800 x531

 He guided the renewal of Holy Blossom Temple in Toronto, home to the oldest Jewish congregation in Ontario.
 The project creates a dramatic communal space that connects the existing historic Sanctuary and school buildings with a light-filled atrium and improved community facilities.

-Duncan leads the team in delivering the Ingenium Collection and Conservation Centre in Ottawa, a state-of-the-art facility designed to protect and showcase Canada’s science and technology collection.
+Duncan led the team in delivering the Ingenium Centre in Ottawa, a state-of-the-art facility designed to protect and showcase Canada’s science and technology collection.
 He is currently engaged with the University of Windsor to renovate and transform the robust but modest 1970s Brutalist gem that is the Faculty of Law.